Jana's Story: My D-Day: GBM Diagnosis

 Thankfully, when my wonderful husband Richard met me off the plane at London Heathrow on the morning flight from New York a couple of days later, he noticed that something was seriously wrong – my posture and gait were no longer symmetrical and I looked frazzled.
 I thought, wouldn’t you feel rough after another overnight flight?
 But we were worried enough that we decided to drive straight to the ER in Oxford near our home.

-We were fearful that perhaps everything was caused by a TIA – a mini strike.
+We were fearful that perhaps everything was caused by a TIA – a mini stroke.
 In the ER, I was soon given a CT scan then a follow-up MRI that very afternoon.
 The doctors quickly assessed my scans and a few hours later they were pretty certain that they were seeing a mass on the right side of the frontal lobe and it was a brain tumour.
 Oxford is a centre for neurology and they were experienced enough to warn that it was likely to be a glioblastoma — and the more aggressive form, given the rapid onset of my symptoms.

 All this happened on one long day with no forewarning or preparation.
 I had never thought for a moment that there was anything going wrong with my brain.
 I didn’t have a seizure, though I had experienced ‘auras’ and strange tastes and smells, which I put down to overdosing on strong New York coffee.